The motorcycle wave now deserves a post, it seems!

 You will come across riders on your travels who won’t wave at you simply because you’re on the wrong bike.

 There’s a general belief that sportsbike riders only wave to other sportsbike riders.

 From experience, I have to say that this is NOT true.

-Sports bike riders wave/don’t wave just as much as any riders on any other kind of bike.
+Sportsbike riders wave (or don’t wave) just as much as any other riders on any other genre of bike.

-Another common conception is that cruiser riders (particularly Harley-Davidson riders) won’t wave/nod at you as you ride past.
+Another common conception is that cruiser riders (particularly those on Harley-Davidson’s) won’t wave/nod at you as you ride past.